Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: Background

 \subsection{Contribution}

 This paper presents a novel satellite communication system that employs ASIM on the satellite and leverages SR to enhance connectivity for IoT devices.
 While ASIM overcomes the limitations of traditional RIS by using stacked metasurfaces to enhance beamforming and signal shaping, SR offers a unique solution for IoT networks by allowing direct communication between IoT devices without the need for frequency allocation or dedicated infrastructure.
 By leveraging SR, IoT devices can communicate efficiently with minimal energy consumption, addressing spectrum scarcity and energy efficiency challenges.
 The combination of ASIM and SR in our system enhances both the flexibility of satellite communications and the scalability of IoT networks, paving the way for a more connected and energy-efficient future in 6G systems.
+In addition, the adoption of ASIM in our LEO system is motivated by its ability to overcome the severe path-loss, Doppler dynamics, and link-budget constraints of LEO communications, offering higher beamforming flexibility and improved reliability compared with conventional passive RIS or relay solutions.
 The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{System Design:} We introduce an innovative satellite communication system utilizing active SIMs integrated on the backplate of the satellite's solar panels.
 This design optimizes space utilization, allowing for compact, efficient, and adaptive beamforming to enhance coverage and signal quality.
 The use of active SIMs enables dynamic beamforming and precise signal control on the Earth's surface, improving communication performance across varying user locations.

 \item \textbf{Power Amplifier Optimization:} We introduce a novel power amplifier architecture that splits the power amplification into two parts: one for the main satellite system and one for the active ASIM antenna.
 This approach reduces the overall power consumption and system costs while maintaining high efficiency, overcoming the need for large and energy-intensive power amplifiers typically used in satellite communication systems.